The sky-high net worth of 'Vanderpump Rules' cast members

 In August 2020, the Ohio native launched her podcast with Dear Media titled You’re Gonna Love Me With Katie Maloney.
 It also came with a collection of merchandise, including items such as blankets, totes, phone cases and T-shirts.
 She released the final episode of her podcast on 3 February 2023.

-As per a 2022 TMZ report, after Maloney’s divorce from co-star Schwartz, the duo sold their home for USD 2.45 million (INR 20 crore approx.).
+As per a 2022 TMZ report, after Maloney’s divorce from co-star Schwartz, the duo sold their home for USD 2.45 million.
 Her massive share also adds up to her net worth.

 Ariana Madix